In a Nutshell:

 Unfortunately, this product has been discontinued.
 Check some of the Transport Chairs we’ve reviewed.

 Is your mobility issue putting a damper on your quality of life?
-Are you looking for a low-cost, lightweight transport chair that will help you enjoy many of the things you used to do, with a little assistance?
+Are you looking for a low-cost, lightweight transport chair that will help you enjoy many of the things you used to do with a little assistance?

 Ready?
 Let’s jump right in and take a closer look!

-An Overview of Drive Medical’s FW19BL Fly-Weight Transport Chair
+Key Features of Drive Medical’s FW19BL Fly-Weight Transport Chair

-You can tell that the company placed more emphasis on function and less on form though.
-It’s fairly utilitarian looking.
-That’s not a knock against the chair though.
+You can tell that the company placed more emphasis on function and less on form, though.
+It’s fairly utilitarian-looking.
+That’s not a knock against the chair, though.
 Some people like the utilitarian, functional look.
-It’s by no means unattractive, sporting a handsome blue paint job, with a black seat, seat back, and wheels, it just looks like it’s got a job to do and wants to be about it!
+It’s by no means unattractive.
+Sporting a handsome blue paint job, with a black seat, seat back, and wheels, it just looks like it’s got a job to do and wants to be about it!

 Drive Medical FW19BL Specifications

-Don’t let the chair’s incredibly light weight fool you though.
-This is a sturdy product, crafted from high-grade aluminum, and well-supported, enabling it to hold up to 300 pounds of user weight, which is among the highest weight capacities in its class.
+Don’t let the chair’s incredibly light weight fool you, though.
+This is a sturdy product, crafted from high-grade aluminum and well-supported, enabling it to hold up to 300 pounds of user weight, which is among the highest weight capacities in its class.

 Adjustability & Comfort

 Also, note that neither the seat nor the seatback is angled.
-They’re both flat and level on their respective planes, which means it feels like you’re sitting in a simple, straight back chair (which itself isn’t the most comfortable thing in the world).
+They’re both flat and level on their respective planes, which means it feels like you’re sitting in a simple, straight-back chair (which itself isn’t the most comfortable thing in the world).

 That’s not necessarily a bad thing, but it does mean that if you’re being pushed down a hill, the design of the seat and seat back isn’t doing anything to keep you in it.
 Fortunately, the Deluxe Fly-Weight aluminum transport chair offers a safety belt to help keep you strapped in, so if you live in a hilly area, you won’t have to worry that you might go sliding out of the chair when headed down a slope.

-One final thing to call your attention to here is that the Drive Medical Flyweight Lightweight Transport Wheelchair has full-length, rather than desk-length arms.
+One final thing to call your attention to here is that the Drive Medical Flyweight Lightweight Transport Wheelchair has full-length, rather than desk-length, arms.
 It’s a small detail, but we prefer full-length arms and like their inclusion here very much.
 From a practical perspective, the longer arms make it somewhat easier for a person with limited mobility to get themselves into and out of the chair, although, being a transport chair, they’ll still need assistance to move about in it.

 On-Board Storage & Extras